-This function is to be used by both clients and servers, to declare the supported ALPN protocols, which are used during peer negotiation.
+This function is to be used by both clients and servers, to declare the supported ALPN protocols, which are used during negotiation with peer.

 If GNUTLS\ALPN\MAND is specified the connection will be aborted if no matching ALPN protocol is found.